swiftlang/swift-evolution/proposals/nnnn-offset-indexing-and-slicing.md

 print(everyOther[everyOther.index(after: startIdx)]) // 3
 ```

-This proposal provides a way to perform offset-based indexing for such collections, with similar expressivity but with explicit start/end bounds for clarity.
+This proposal provides a way to have offset-based element access for such collections, with similar expressivity but with explicit bounds for clarity.

 ## Proposed solution